 The HEART credit can help offset your state income tax liability.
 For instance, if you are a married couple, filing jointly and your state tax liability is $9,000, the credit would allow you to offset your liability by donating $9,000 (or the amount available when all applications are submitted – see below) to a qualified rural hospital organization (RHO).

-For high income wage-earners, the benefit is extended to your federal tax return, as you are able to claim it as a charitable contribution on your federal return.
-A cautionary note for the future, however: the IRS as recently as May 23, 2018 expressed its intent to “crack down” on states that seek to find ways around the new limit on state and local tax deductions limits from the Tax Cuts & Jobs Act.
+For high income wage-earners, the benefit is extended to your federal tax return, as you may be able to claim it as a charitable contribution on your federal return.
+Proposed regulations, effective August 2018, reduce the federal deduction by the state credit received.
+The regulations were issued to “crack down” on states that seek to find ways around the new limit on state and local tax deductions limits from the Tax Cuts & Jobs Act.

 Each year – from 2018 through 2021 – Georgia taxpayers can access $60 million of RHO tax credits, with each qualified RHO having access to $4 million of tax credits (until the total annual $60 million cap is met).
 During the first six months of each year, a qualified RHO may only accept $2 million of corporate contributions and $2 million of individual contributions.